kubernetes/enhancements/keps/sig-scheduling/785-scheduler-component-config-api/README.md

   The e2e framework does not currently support changing configuration files.

-  There are intensive unit tests for both API versions.
+  There are intensive unit tests for all the API versions.

 ### Rollout, Upgrade and Rollback Planning